KevinAlberto01/3.MachineLearning/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.1LoadingAndExploring(MNIST)/Readme.md

 It is used to verify that the data is balanced (that there is a similar number of images for each number) or to detect if any class has very few examples, which could affect the performance of your modeel.

+The program is designed to show the dimensions (x, y) of the dataset, the classes it has, and the number of examples per class.
 <p align="center">
   <img src="https://github.com/KevinAlberto01/3.MachineLearning/blob/main/1.FundamentalsML/1.HandwrittenDigitClassifier(MNIST)/1.1LoadingAndExploring(MNIST)/Images/Result.png" alt="Result2" width="1000"/>
 </p>